MikeCase/todo_app/readme.md

 ### Future

-* Adding persistence.
-Probably sqlite DB to keep it self contained.
+* ~~Adding persistence.
+Probably sqlite DB to keep it self contained.~~
-* Clean up the interface
+* ~~Clean up the interface~~
-* Change task list to a task list of checkboxes, if checked complete. update DB to show completeness.
+* ~~Change task list to a task list of checkboxes, if checked complete. update DB to show completeness.~~

 Using customTKinter for the UI.
 It's clean and modern looking I like it.
-Credit to the maker **update **
+Credit to the maker Tom Schimansky [Link](https://github.com/TomSchimansky/CustomTkinter)